 There is no such thing as one standard solution that can be applied to everyone.
 We appreciate that every person has a unique story and requirements.
 That is why we are committed to providing multiple pathways to addiction recovery, relying on traditional but also evidence-based therapies.
 Depending on your needs, you might find it more effective to join one of our process groups or to use CBT to help with addiction.
 Our team at the Louisville treatment center takes the time to get to know you to create a plan that will work for you.

 What if you can’t attend appointments at our center?
-We appreciate that managing everyday routine and seeking parallel trauma therapy can make it tough to maintain a manageable schedule.
+We appreciate that managing everyday routines and seeking parallel trauma therapy can make it tough to maintain a manageable schedule.
 That is why we have also introduced a telemedicine service to schedule your appointments and receive the support you need when you need it.
 We know that professionals or students who need to carry out duties can find it difficult to get in-person treatment.
-Therefore, you can reach out to the Impact Outpatient Program center for a phone or a Zoom appointment.
+Therefore, you can reach out to the Impact Outpatient Program center for a phone or Zoom appointment.

-Your trauma related addiction recovery is in good hands
+Your trauma-related addiction recovery is in good hands

-We have made it our mission to provide innovative, intensive outpatient programs for substance abuse for trauma related abuse.
+We have made it our mission to provide innovative, intensive outpatient programs for substance abuse for trauma-related abuse.
 We have already helped over a hundred individuals recover from a difficult situation.

 Our team of 23 compassionate and experienced experts is available 24/7 to help you discuss and find the best support for your situation.
 Once we’ve scheduled your initial intake appointment and consultation, we can work together on creating a treatment plan that fits your needs.
 We believe in a rapid and dedicated response.
 Therefore, once we’ve completed your initial appointment together, you are able to begin your treatment within 24 hours.